WordPress/gutenberg/docs/reference-guides/block-api/block-patterns.md

 It is possible to attach a block pattern to one or more block types.
 This adds the block pattern as an available transform for that block type.

-Currently pattern transformations are available for simple blocks(blocks without inner blocks).
-In order for a pattern to be suggested, **every selected block must have matched with a pattern's block**.
-If a suggested pattern has more blocks than the selected blocks, they are added `as are` from the pattern.
-Every pattern block that matched with a selected block will be transformed.
-Noting that this doesn't necessarily mean the order of the blocks will be preserved.
+Currently these transformations are available only to simple blocks (blocks without inner blocks).
+In order for a pattern to be suggested, **every selected block must be present in the block pattern**.

 For instance: